metalbear-co/mirrord-intellij/CONTRIBUTING.md

 Running this configuration in debug will open a new IDE window.
 You can set breakpoints in the plugin's code in the first window, and use the plugin in the second window to reach the breakpoints.

 You can control which IDE is opened with a `PLATFORMTYPE` environment variable, as listed [here](https://plugins.jetbrains.com/docs/intellij/tools-gradle-intellij-plugin.html#intellij-extension-type).
 For example, set `PLATFORMTYPE=IU` for IntelliJ IDEA Ultimate.
-Note that you *need* to set this environment variable to something, otherwise things will appear to work (IDE will open, etc) but lots of things will be broken.
+Note that you *need* to set this environment variable to one of the acceptable values, otherwise things will appear to work (IDE will open, etc) but lots of things will be broken.

 ## Adding E2E tests